College of Information and Communications

 The college’s School of Journalism and Mass Communications is professionally oriented and grounded strongly in the liberal arts.
 It offers instruction at the undergraduate and graduate levels and an extensive program in continuing education.
 Course work is offered in electronic and print journalism, advertising, public relations, and integrated communications to train students in both the processes and effects of mass communication.

-The School of Library and Information Science offers a bachelor’s degree in information science and graduate-level programs that support the development of library and information services as an essential element of cultural enrichment.
+The School of Information Science offers a bachelor’s degree in information science and graduate-level programs that support the development of library and information services as an essential element of cultural enrichment.
 It provides a professional education for students entering into libraries and information centers in colleges, schools, communities, industries, and businesses.

 Together, the schools will also develop a core research base for examining the practices of communications and the teaching of these disciplines.